miller-28/luxaris/luxaris-api/designs/product/design-5-scheduling.md

 ### 3.2 Purpose

 - More detailed than global audit logs
-- Lives in Posts context (not System context)
+- Lives in Scheduling domain (not System domain)
 - Enables debugging of publishing issues
 - Tracks all retry attempts